Red Pyramid

 Vladimir Sorokin

-Vladimir Sorokin was born in a small town outside of Moscow in 1955.
-He trained as an engineer at the Moscow Institute of Oil and Gas but turned to art and writing, becoming a major presence in the Moscow underground of the 1980s.
+Born in a small town outside of Moscow in 1955, Vladimir Sorokin trained as an engineer at the Moscow Institute of Oil and Gas before turning to art and writing.
+He became a major presence in the Moscow underground of the 1980s.
 His work was banned in the Soviet Union, and his first novel, The Queue, was published in France in 1985.
-In 1992, Sorokin’s Their Four Hearts was short-listed for the Russian Booker Prize; in 1999, the publication of Blue Lard led to public demonstrations against the book; in 2001, he received the Andrei Bely Award for outstanding contributions to Russian literature.
-His work has been translated into more than thirty languages.
-Sorokin is also the author of the screenplays for Moscow, The Kopeck, and 4, and of the libretto for Leonid Desyatnikov’s The Children of Rosenthal.
-His most recent novel is Inheritance.
-He lives in Berlin.
+In 1992, Sorokin’s Their Four Hearts was short-listed for the Russian Booker Prize.
+The 1999 publication of Blue Lard led to public demonstrations and demands for his prosecution as a pornographer.
+In 2001, he received the Andrei Bely Award for outstanding contributions to Russian literature.

 Max Lawton is a novelist, musician, and translator.
 He has translated several works by Vladimir Sorokin, including the NYRB Classics edition of Telluria.
 He lives in Los Angeles.

 Will Self is a journalist, columnist, and author of more than two dozen books of fiction and nonfiction, including eleven novels.
-His most recent book is the collection Why Read- Selected Writings 2001-2021.
+His most recent book is the collection Why Read: Selected Writings 2001-2021.
 He lives in the UK.

 Returns